-Not that one needs a proper FDIC-insured bank account to impart valuable, tactile money lessons to the next generation.
-Kid-friendly debit cards and prepaid cards can do that as well.
-If you’re looking for a fiscal teaching aid that uses real money while allowing you to maintain full control over how your kids spend, it’s high time you considered adding one to your family’s financial mix.
+If you’re looking for a fiscal teaching aid that uses real money while allowing you to maintain full control over how your kids spend, it’s high time you considered adding a prepaid debit card with parental controls to your family’s financial mix.

 These are the best debit cards and prepaid debit cards for kids under age 18.

-FamZoo is better understood as a comprehensive budgeting solution for families serious about imparting actionable personal finance lessons.
+FamZoo is a comprehensive budgeting solution for families serious about imparting actionable personal finance lessons.
 It’s built around a Mastercard debit card with free load options, instant transfers between linked accounts, no transaction fees, and no hidden fees.

 FamZoo’s key features and benefits for child and adult account holders include: